 Soil Fertility and Condition

 Soil fertility (also called soil chemistry) is what allows it to provide nutrients in sufficient amounts and the right balance for grass to grow.
 When natural fertility is lacking, fertilizer makes up the difference.
 Fertilizer improves on the soil’s naturally available nutrient supply.
-It directly impacts plant growth by delivering the compounds the plant needs to extract from the soil.
+It directly impacts new growth by delivering the compounds the plant needs to extract from the soil.

 The soil’s condition is a structural issue that indirectly affects grass growth—including that of “easy” centipede grass.
 Condition refers to soil particle size, aeration, and drainage.
 If these elements are not favorable, air, water, and roots struggle to penetrate, or roots may rot due to saturation.
 Adding fertilizer does not improve poor soil structure.
 Compacted soils, typically low in organic content, must be aerated to improve the structure for healthy, deep root development and for fertilizer to provide the desired effect.
 Regular applications of soil amendments like compost help to improve poor soil conditions over the long term.